-Everyone has heard that question: what is the biggest sacrifice you make when you have a baby?
+Most parents has heard the question: what is the biggest sacrifice you make when you have a baby?
 Is it sleep?
 Your body?
 Your sex life?
 Your social life?

 Never again will I be without worry or responsibility.
 Never again will I have the ability to just feel like everything is okay, because in the drop of a hat, my most precious gift on Earth could be taken away from me.
 One mistake, one lapse in judgment.
 Gone.

 But that fear that is inside me and lives inside you, that fear is your mama bear.
 She makes sure you always protect your cub.
 She is fierce, brave, and steadfast.

 She protects you and she protects your baby.